Chances are you’ve been to Lake Norman if you’ve been on a weekend getaway near Charlotte NC. (Or very nearby without knowing it.)

 Option 1: 9:30am-5:30pm Carolina Renaissance Festival

 We arrived to the festival at around 9:30am to partake in the comedic Pub Crawl.
-Afterwards we had time to see a jousting match, get lunch, walk around and enjoy live performances.
+Afterward, we had time to see a jousting match, get lunch, walk around and enjoy live performances.

 We left the fair before the sunset, between 5:00-5:30pm, so we could enjoy dinner on the water again.
 (Also the Festival closes at sunset.)
 Why not take full advantage of Lake Norman, right?